598hertan/UpdateMonth.py/README.md

 UpdateMonth.py
 ==============
-DESCRIPTION: Run script with a text file of dates to output an updated list of dates with the next incremental month.
+DESCRIPTION: Run the src script with a text file of dates to output an updated list of dates with the next incremental month.

 $ python UpdatePython.py dates.txt